kailas-mantri/MovieTimes/README.md

 # figma

-The Customised Android Application with Firebase Authentication, Realtime Database as well as TMDB database, and implementation of API's. continues to develop further to achieve the payment gateway implementation for subscribers to watch LATEST, premium movies, serise on rent for 30 days.

-Phase 1: *Completed*
+MovieTimes is a mobile application that allows users to discover and explore movies and TV shows easily.
+It provides a user-friendly interface to browse through various genres, view movie details, watch trailers, and add movies to the wishlist.

+# Features
+Browse Trending Movies and TV Shows
+Filter Movies and TV Shows by Genres
+View Movie Details and Synopsis
+Watch Trailers of Movies
+Add Movies to Wishlist

+# Screenshots

+# Tech Stack
+Java
+SQLite Database
+Retrofit for API calls
+Glide for Image Loading
+Material Design Components
+RecyclerView for List Display

+- Upcoming Updates:
+    Kotlin, LiveData, ViewModel

+#Development Phases.
-    ~ Splash Screen, Login Page
+Phase 1: *Splash Screen, Login Page*

     1.1.
 Splash Screen:
-         The screen with Application logo while launching the application.
+         The launch screen of application.

     1.2.
 Login Page :
-         followed by Phone Authentication and GoogleSign In Authentication using Firebase Database.
+         followed by 'Phone & GoogleSignIn' Authentication using Firebase Database.

-    1.3.
+         1.2.1.
 Phone Authentication:
-         Contain the mobile Number with a Constant CC (+91) IND, follows with OTP verification.
+             Authorization with mobile Number with OTP verification.

     1.4.
 GoogleSign In:
          Google Account Sign In.

-Phase 2: **In Process*
+Phase 2: Customise **BottomNavigation** using menu items with supportive fragments.

-    ~ **Navigation Drawer** customization for fragment Layout in Navigation drawer using fragment instead of menu items for navigation, then **BottomNavigation** using menu items with help of supportive fragments.
+    Upcoming Feature: *Navigation Drawer* for Navigation using fragment instead of menu items for navigation.

     2.1.
 Bottom Navigation:
-         The Bottom Navigation View is created using menu items and frameLayout to make movements of fragments with respect to menu items.
+         The BottomNavigation View using menu items and frameLayout Manager to switch fragments with respect to menu Id.

     2.2.
 Navigation Drawer:
          **In Progress**

-Phase 3: **In Process*
-    ~ *Implementation of API* for (HOME Fragment, Movie Fragment, Series Fragment, Search Fragment).
+Phase 3: *API Implementation* - (HOME, Movie, Series, Search) Fragment.
+    ~ POJO class creation, Adapter creation.

     3.1.
 HomeFragment:
-         This page Contain Movie Carousel and Various Adapter classes ("Need to minimize it by single Adapter)", As well as movie and series types.
+         Home has movie and series types in RecyclerView.

     3.2.
 MovieFragment:
-         This page contain Movie Carousel and RecyclerView to get movies.
+         This page has movies Carousel and RecyclerView.

     3.3.
-SeriesFragment:
+SerisFragment:
-         This page contain Series Carousel and RecyclerView to get Series.
+         This page has Series Carousel and RecyclerView.

     3.4.
 SearchFragment:
-         This Page contain Mix search bar to serach movie or series, accross the application.
+         This Page has (MIX - API call) to SearchBar for movie/series search and recent search.

-Phase 4:
+Phase 4: *Handling of SearchFunctionality and MovieDetailsActivity*
-    ~ **Implement onClick Functionality** on each item of each fragment **w.r.t. position*.
+    ~ Activation of OnItemClicked Function with respect to id, API Implementation, Adapter Creation, Inplicite Intent, Collapsing Toolbar.

+Phase 5: _*SeriesDetailsActivity Design and implementations*_